xvitaly/srcrepair/docs/help/source/getting-started.rst

 If you want to uninstall SRC Repair from your compuler, use **Control panel** -- **Programs and components** -- **SRC Repair** -- **Uninstall**.

-Uninstaller will automatically remove all program files, shortcuts, registry entries, but will save created by user :ref:`data files <gs-backups>`.
+Uninstaller will automatically remove all program files, shortcuts, registry entries, but will save created by user :ref:`data files <gs-datafiles>`.
 You can remove them manually.